10 Heirloom Seed Companies You Don’t Want to Miss

 Pinetree Garden Seeds – I've been ordering from Pinetree the longer than any other company.
 They are located in New Gloucester, Maine.

-Their prices are reasonable, and they give smaller quantities of seed in each packet so you don't end up carrying over so much seed from one year to the next if you have a smaller garden.
+Their prices are reasonable, and they give smaller quantities of seed per packet, so you don’t end up with too many leftover seeds if you have a small garden.

 2. True Leaf Market